alitourani/computational-intelligence-class-9801/23-perceptron-logic-issues/README.md

-# Project Title:
-Implementation of a Perceptron Neural Network to Solve Logical Issues
+# Implementation of a Perceptron Neural Network to Solve Logical Issues

 ## Team Members:
 Names (Student Numbers)